MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SecurityPlanning.md

     same password when their password expires.

-- Define the Maximum password age policy setting so that passwords expire as often as necessary for the client’s environment, typically, every 30 to 90 days.
+- Define the Maximum password age policy setting so that passwords expire as often as necessary for the client's environment, typically, every 30 to 90 days.

 - Define the Minimum password age policy setting so that passwords cannot be